 · a mediocre player in a higher level grade?

-It’s not about whether or not a subject is scaled, it’s all about studying something you are good at and your level of competitiveness in doing that.
+It’s not about whether or not a subject is scaled, it’s all about studying something you’re good at and your level of competitiveness in doing this.